 Live streaming is on the rise

 Live streaming has a “can’t miss” factor that taps into people’s FOMO (fear of missing out).
-According to Marketing Profs, Facebook users comment 10 times more on live videos than on regular videos with other Social Media Networks like Instagram, Twitter and YouTube closely following suit.
+According to Marketing Profs, Facebook users comment ten times more on live videos than on regular videos, with other social media networks like Instagram, Twitter, and YouTube closely following suit.

 Marketers are getting serious about attendee tracking

 Tracking attendees has been a hot topic of discussion in the event tech industry for several years.
 Perhaps the most important benefit of virtual events over physical ones is the former’s ability to track leads, quantitatively measure event performance, and gauge event ROI down to the most basic statistics.
 For 2020, it’s expected that attendee tracking at events will hit fifth gear, owing to the decreasing costs of using RFID/NFC and the continued rise of on-demand content.
 These tools, that can only be manipulated in a virtual environment, help track event attendance, visitor traffic patterns, and engagement levels while providing statistics that can easily be translated into ROI.

 Event marketers will continue to hone in on providing a customized experience to event attendees.
 This will particularly play out in post-event followups, where companies send personalized content to their visitors based on their interests collected at the event.
 Since executive reports from the event can show which user engaged with what content at the event, it becomes easy to share relevant material with them during a followup.
 As this follow-up strategy furnishes higher value call-to-actions — given that the material is relevant to the audience — they will be relied on heavily.
 While tracking behavior during the virtual event is one possibility, event hosts can also conduct polls and surveys, and capture detailed information at registration to gather enough insights about their attendees for a customized follow-up strategy.